 *Arch Pediatr Adolesc Med.
 2012: Researchers concluded that dairy products and calcium do not prevent stress fractures in adolescent girls.

 To decrease the risk of osteoporosis:

-*Reduce the sodium intake in your diet (e.g. not adding salt to food and avoiding processed foods)
+*Reduce the sodium intake in your diet (77% of dietary sodium comes from processed foods)

 *Ensure adequate calcium intake from plant foods such as kale, broccoli, and other leafy green vegetables and beans.

 *Include soy in your daily diet (isoflavones protect bones)